foodcoops/foodcoops.github.io/global-foodsoft-platform.md

 of a shared database.
 Each food cooperative can make a selection of its articles, and synchronize prices before opening an order.
 [Read more on the wiki](https://github.com/foodcoops/foodsoft/wiki/Shared-database).

-The following suppliers are in the process of becoming available in the shared database:
+The following suppliers are available in the shared database:

 * DE - [Terra Naturkost](https://www.terra-natur.com/): organic wholesale retailer.

+These are planned for inclusion:

 * NL - [De Nieuwe Band](https://nieuweband.nl/): organic wholesale cooperative for dry foods, cheese and some household goods.
 * NL - [BioRomeo](http://www.bioromeo.nl/): farmer collective with organic fruits and vegetables from Flevoland.

-If you're a foodcoop who orders from Terra Naturkost, please contact the foodcoops-support address to help getting everything setup.